nahtanPNG/game-frogump/README.md

 # About the game
  You're a frog and you need to jump the obstacles to avoid dying.
-(It's my first game and my first pixel arts)
+(It's my first game and my first pixel arts).
+Here is the link of the ich.io site of the game: https://sleepysheep-studio.itch.io/frogump

 # Pictures of the game
 ![Frogump_](https://user-images.githubusercontent.com/93049899/174148712-cb2af7ca-e949-40ab-8c8f-bd2d44614bc4.png)